-Craig Zucker is a Democratic state legislator from Maryland’s 14th District, which contains over 120,000 residents.
-He was sworn into a four-year term in the Maryland House of Delegates on January 12, 2011 and assigned to the powerful House Appropriations Committee, where he is Vice-Chair of the Public Safety and Administration Subcommittee, as well as serving on the Capital Budget Subcommittee, the Oversight Committee on Pensions, and the Joint Committee on Pensions.
-He also serves on the Land Use and Transportation Subcommittee in his county’s delegation.
+Craig J. Zucker is a Democratic state senator from Maryland’s 14th District, which contains more than 126,000 residents.
+He was appointed to the Maryland State Senate on February 4th, 2016, to fill a vacancy that was created.
+Craig serves on the influential Senate Education, Health, and Environmental Affairs Committee.
+Craig the was first elected to the Maryland House of Delegates in 2010.
+While in the House, he served on the powerful House Appropriations Committee and served as chairman of the Health and Human Resources Subcommittee, as well as serving on the Capital Budget Subcommittee, the Oversight Committee on Pensions, the Oversight Committee on Personnel, the Spending Affordability Committee and the Joint Committee on Pensions.
+He also served as the House Chairman for the Joint Audit Committee.

-Craig was born in Englewood, New Jersey in 1975.
-He earned his Bachelors of Science Degree from St. Thomas Aquinas College and his Masters Degree in Government from the Johns Hopkins University.
-He lives in Brookeville, Maryland with his wife Jenny, his son Benjamin and their dog Sophie.
+Craig earned his Bachelors of Science Degree from St. Thomas Aquinas College and his Masters Degree in Government from the Johns Hopkins University.
+He lives in Brookeville, Maryland with his wife Jenny, their two sons, and their dog Sophie.

 Boards & Commissions:

 - Board of Directors, Manna Food Center

 - Member, Joint Task Force on Workplace Fraud, Maryland State Government

 - Past Member of the Board of Directors, Carl M. Freeman Foundation

 - The Freeman Foundation distributed over $1,000,000 each year to deserving nonprofit organizations primarily in Montgomery County

 - Past Vice-Chair, Mid-County Recreation Advisory Board

 - Past Member of the Board of Governors, The Chelsea School